Understanding Hypnotherapy

 – a client in her 50s

-Great question — because what you do outside of the sessions makes a huge difference.
+What you do outside of the sessions makes a huge difference.

 Think of the suggestions planted during hypnosis like seeds.
 Your daily actions are the sunlight and water they need to grow.
 Listening to your session recording and taking small, aligned steps in daily life help reinforce the change.